Bachelor's Degree in Telecommunications Systems and in Network Engineering. Bachelor's Degree in Aerospace Systems Engineering |

 This is yet another version of the prototype shield using the EDA tools Multisim and Ultiboard FSMI_PCB.zip.

-We propose a new project to introduce the CLK signal concept for synchronising FSM state transitions as in a conventional sequential circuit.
-The application symbol is represented in Fig. 13: a 3-bit binary counter synchronised with an external 10 Hz signal, with code selection (Code), count enable (CE) and terminal count detection (TC8) that is set when at the last state.
+We propose a new project to introduce the CLK signal concept for synchronising FSM state transitions as in a conventional sequential circuit and being able to obtain accurate waveforms.
+The application symbol is represented in Fig. 1: let us design a 3-bit binary counter synchronised with an external 10 Hz signal, with code selection (Code), count enable (CE) and terminal count detection (TC8) that is set when at the last state.

 - Switch Code = 1 radix-2; Code = 0 Gray.